uibk-uncover/libjpeg-CSM/README.md

 ### Eve: Feature extraction

 Execute the Matlab code from `eve/extract_jsrm.m` to extract JSRM features from input files.
+You might need to add `eve/` to the project paths in Matlab IDE.

 The output are following MAT files in `data/` directory for cover and stego objects.

 - `data/C_jsrm_6b_6b.mat`
 - `data/C_jsrm_7_7.mat`